-The County permits supportive housing in all zones allowing single-family or multi-family residential uses (including mixed-use and nonresidential zones that permit these residential uses)13.
+The County permits supportive housing in all residential zones allowing single-family or multi-family residential uses, and through Program 20 will commit to amending the Zoning Ordinance to permit supportive housing inmixed-use and nonresidential zones that permit these residential uses, including the C-1, C-2, C-3, and C-6 zones, to comply with Government Code 65651.
 Transitional housing is permitted by-right in all residential zones that allow single-family uses.
-Transitional housing is also permitted in the C-4, C-6 and R-P zones using the same review process as a single-family or multi-family use in the same zone14.
+Transitional housing is also permitted in the and R-P zone using the same review process as a single-family or multi-family use in the same zone.
+Through Program 20, the County will commit to amending the code to permit transitional housing in the C-P, C-1, C-2, C-3, C-4, and C-6 zones subject to same review processes as a single-family or multi-family use in the same zone, including mixed uses.